Global analyses of Higgs portal singlet dark matter models using GAMBIT: Results

 Fig.~\ref{fig::vector_profile} shows that the resonance region is tightly constrained by the Higgs invisible width from the upper-left when $m_V < m_h/2$, by the relic density constraint from below, and by direct and indirect detection from the right.
 Nevertheless, the resonant enhancement of the DM annihilation at around $m_h/2$, combined with the fact that we allow for scenarios where $V_\mu$ is only a fraction of the observed DM, permits a wide range of portal couplings.
 Interestingly, the perturbative unitarity constraint (shown as dark grey) in Eq.~\eqref{eq:pert_unitarity} significantly shortens the degenerate `neck' region that appears exactly at $m_h/2$.
 Most notably, this is in contrast with the scalar Higgs portal model \cite{SSDM,SSDM2} where no such constraint exists.

 The high-mass region contains a set of solutions at $m_V \simeq 10\,\text{TeV}$ and $\lambda_{hV} \gtrsim 1$, which are constrained by the relic density from below and direct detection from the left.
 This second island is prominent in both our previous studies of the scalar Higgs portal model \cite{SSDM,SSDM2} as well as other studies of the vector Higgs portal \cite{Beniwal:2015sdl}.
-Solutions that would otherwise exist in a separate triangular region at $m_\chi \simeq m_h$, $\lambda_{hV}\simeq 1$ are now excluded by the perturbative unitarity constraint.
+The precise extent of this region depends on the upper bound imposed on $\lambda_{hV}$ to reflect the breakdown of perturbativity.
+While the constraint that we apply ensures that perturbative unitarity is not violated~\cite{Lebedev:2011iq}, higher-order corrections may nevertheless become important in this region.
+The perturbative unitarity constraint from Eq.~\eqref{eq:pert_unitarity} excludes solutions that would otherwise exist in a separate triangular region at $m_\chi \simeq m_h$, $\lambda_{hV}\simeq 1$.

 In Table~\ref{tab::bestfit}, we show a breakdown of the contributions to the likelihood at the best-fit point, which lies on the lower end of the resonance region at $\lambda_{hV} = 4.9\times 10^{-4}$ and $m_V = 62.46$\,GeV.
 If we demand that vector singlet DM constitutes all of the observed DM, by requiring $\Omega_V h^2$ to be within $1\sigma$ of the observed \emph{Planck} relic abundance, the best-fit point remains almost unchanged, at $\lambda_{hV} = 4.5\times 10^{-4}$ and $m_V = 62.46$\,GeV.
 We give details of these best-fit points, along with the equivalent for fermion models, in Table \ref{tab::bestfit_params}.